Reception - Classes Sun and Moon

 “Play is the highest form of research.”
 Albert Einstein

-Each area of learning is implemented through planned play experiences and through a mixture of adult led and child initiated activities.
+Each area of learning is implemented through child initiated play with some adult led experiences.
 Children are encouraged to move freely around the YR unit, indoors and outdoors, using different areas of learning where they can select resources independently.

 |Areas of Learning in the Unit||Themes|

 The children will take part in a daily class input for Phonics, Literacy and Mathematics.
-Children will complete tasks linking to these areas.
+Children are then encouraged to use any newly learnt skills in the provision.
 In addition the children will read twice a week and bring home 3 reading books.
 2 books will be levelled at the children’s ability and 1 will be for parents to share with their child.
-The children will take part in music, PE and RE activities once a week.
+The children will take part in Music, PE and RE activities once a week.

 If you have any concerns or successes you want to share please let one of the staff know as soon as possible, don’t wait for parents evening.
 Privacy can be arranged if needed.
 We will also contact you if we have any concerns.